 Spice things up with a Churrascos Habanero margarita.
 Made with select Herradura tequila, mango-ginger sorbet, a dash of orange liqueur and lime juice with a tincture of Habanero, is served straight up.

 Silver tequila, lemon and lime juice, a little cucumber and mint and the all-important agave.
 It's a simple recipe for a great tasting cucumber mint margarita at El Big Bad.
-This newish Downtown Mexican eatery is known for its wide selection of tequilas.
-Sip the cucumber mint or the blueberry jalapeno cilantro on upstairs balcony overlooking the Theater District.
+This Downtown Mexican eatery is known for its wide selection of tequilas.
+Sip the cucumber mint or the blueberry jalapeno cilantro on upstairs balcony with a great view of Downtown Houston.

-The Original Ninfa's is a storied establishment in Houston, the spot where Mama Ninfa popularized fajitas and launched a restaurant empire.
+The Original Ninfa's is, arguably, the most storied Tex Mex restaurant establishment in Houston, the spot where Mama Ninfa popularized fajitas and launched a restaurant empire.
 The original location on Navigation Boulevard in East Houston retains much of the charm that Mama Ninfa instilled more than four decades ago.
 We recommend you try the Ninfarita, the restaurant's own proprietary recipe using 100% agave tequila blanco.
 Those looking for something a little different can order the jalapeno habanero version of the classic concoction.

 To download high-res images, visit photo gallery.